 Isolated water bodies, riparian and non-riparian wetlands, and surface Ftable: isolated water bodies and wetlands tend to slow movement of water because of surface storage.
 One result of this is that wetland areas have a larger potential for evapotranspiration.
 HSPF provides the option to define surface outflow as a function of surface detention depth.
 This feature allows improved representation of the surface storage and attenuated surface runoff typical of wetlands or isolated water bodies.
-Surface FTABLEs were used to implement this storage, which are part of the high water table algorithms in the HSPF hydrologic model.
-The surface FTABLEs are used to represent the storage in wetlands/isolated water bodies.
+Comment [SBU58]: Locations?
+Explain what these are Formatted: Font: Times New Roman, 12 pt, Not Bold Comment [SBU59]: "Merge"